 While in your shoulder, your surgeon will usually fix any repairable damage, even unexpected damage.
 MRIs can miss damage, but during an arthroscopy, your surgeon can see most problems.

-After surgery, your surgeon will talk to your family about what they found while in the operating room and will explain any limitations you will have in using your arm.
-The degree of your injury and the amount of repair required will determine what type of sling you are placed in after surgery.
-You may be placed in a simple shoulder sling and be allowed to move your shoulder as tolerated by pain.
-If a larger repair is needed, you will be placed in a shoulder immobilizer sling which supports your arm at your side.
+After surgery, your surgeon will explain what they found and any limitations you’ll have using your arm.
+The degree of your injury and the amount of repair determines what type of sling you’re placed in after surgery.
+You may be placed in a simple shoulder sling and can move your shoulder as pain allows.
+For larger repairs, you’ll be placed in a shoulder immobilizer sling which supports your arm at your side.

 Let's Discuss Your Options.